 In order to provide support for those searching for flexible or remote positions, we’ve pulled together the critical elements that a candidate should look for when finding a position that doesn’t include remote as just a buzzword, but is structured to truly support a distributed workforce.

-Here are some of the key elements of what to look for in a committed remote position or company.
+We outline some of the key elements of what to look for in a committed remote position or company.

 Companies that offer remote positions should have a clear and publicly available remote work policy.
-A well-defined policy is the first indicator of a company’s commitment to flexibility.
+A well-defined policy is the first indicator of a remote-first company’s commitment to flexibility.
 As we highlight in our Placeless Playbook, “A written remote work policy is a vital piece of your remote work strategy.
 It needs to align with the company’s strategic remote work vision while also setting the foundation for compliance with relevant laws and regulations.”

-When companies are truly committed to improving diversity initiatives, they seek out talent via channels that focus on underrepresented demographic groups.
+When remote-first companies are truly committed to improving diversity initiatives, they seek out talent via channels that focus on underrepresented demographic groups.
 Similarly, if a company is only recruiting via conventional channels that don’t have a remote focus, it’s the first sign they haven’t done their due diligence in seeking remote talent.

 Some remote-first job boards include: